esgf2-us/metagrid/docs/docs/contributors/backend_development.md

 - `mkdocs.yml` - configuration file for [MkDocs](https://www.mkdocs.org/user-guide/configuration/)
 - `pyproject.toml` - configuration for system dependencies written in the TOML format.
 In MetaGrid, it is specifically used to configure Black which does not support setup.cfg
 - `setup.cfg` - configuration for system dependencies such as flake8 and mypy. setup.cfg is preferred over using individual config files because it centralizes configuration
+- `updateProjects.sh` - a script which updates the database using initial_project_data.py.
+For example, if a new project has come out, or an existing one has had changes or been removed, the intial_project_data.py would need to be updated and then this script is run to migrate the django database.

 ### Django Apps